fix8mt/conjure_enum/README.md

 You can set either, both or neither.
 A range value not set will default to the `FIX8_CONJURE_ENUM_MIN_VALUE` or `FIX8_CONJURE_ENUM_MAX_VALUE`.

 > [!WARNING]
-> For unscoped enums, there can only be one enum type with `T::ce_first` and `T::ce_last` defined, due to the open scoping of unscoped
+> For unscoped enums, there can only be one enum type with `T::ce_first` and `T::ce_last` defined in any translation unit (ODR), due to the open scoping of unscoped
 > enums.
 It is therefore recommended to only use this feature with scoped enumns.

 For example: